Fear of Commitment: Signs, Causes and How to Get Over It

 - A tendency to run away or avoid conflict in a relationship.

 How Do You Overcome Fear of Commitment

-The first step in how to get over fear of commitment is to practice committing to things.
-For example, you might start with committing to getting over your fear of commitment.
+The first step in how to get over the fear of commitment is to practice committing to things.
+For example, you might start by committing to getting over your fear of commitment.
 You might start smaller (and you get to define "small" and "large") and make a plan to get something done on a certain day and commit to doing it.
 This may sound silly, but the fear of commitment is real, and you won't get over it if you don't take it seriously.

 Once you've practiced making and keeping small commitments, you can consider how to get over the fear of commitment in a relationship specifically.
-Some might advice to be upfront and honest about your fear of commitment with potential partners, but I would actually advise against that.
+Some might advise being upfront and honest about your fear of commitment with potential partners, but I would actually advise against that.
 Don't give this fear any more power than it already has.
 Also, don't hurt your prospects unnecessarily.
 This is a fear you can tell a therapist or process with your friends; it's not necessary to tell potential dates.